meganreardon/cf-week-3-busmall/README.md

 # cf-week-3-busmall
 A project for week 3 of the Code Fellows 201 class.

-# user stories will be here shortly

-the marketing research team, the developer, and the focus group participant who will be using the applicatio

 # Code Fellows, Week 3 project: Busmall

 ## As a Marketing Research Team I: